Last Updated on October 12, 2024 by Maged kamel

 The final matrix (AB) dimension can be obtained by taking the leftmost number in matrix A and multiplying it by the rightmost number in matrix B.

-Matrix A is at the left side of matrix B, multiplication is to be performed.
+Matrix A is at the left side of matrix B; multiplication is to be performed.
 If we change the arrangement to let matrix B be on the left side of matrix A.

 For the given example, the product can not be done, since (3×4)*(3*3) cannot be multiplied.

-Even if these matrices have (3*3)*(3*x3) the product BA will not be the same as AB.
-We will proceed to do the multiplication of (AB), and we will find that the first element = 3*2+ 5*5+(-1*9)=22, as we can see.
+Even if these matrices have (3*3)*(3*x3), the product BA will not be the same as AB.
+We will proceed to multiply (AB), and we will find that the first element = 3*2+ 5*5+(-1*9)=22.

 The intersection between the horizontal arrow with the vertical arrow.
 The value=33+ 5 7-(1*1)=43.

-While for the first row, the fourth column value. it will be=3*1+5*8-1*1=42.
-Now proceed to the second row, when intersecting with the first column, will give the element of the second row/ first column, the value = 4*2+0*5+2*9=26.
+For the first row, the fourth column value will be = 3*1+5*8-1*1=42.
+Now, proceed to the second row.
+When intersecting with the first column, the element of the second row/ first column will be = 4*2+0*5+2*9=26.

-The same process will be carried on for the other elements.
+The same process will be carried out for the other elements.
 The final AB value is shown.
-The final dimension is(3×4) or three rows with four columns.
-We cannot perform the operation of multiplication of B by A, since the number of rows in matrix B is not the same as the number of columns in matrix A. To check that AB doesn’t equal BA.the next slide image illustrates the process of getting the Matrix BA.
+The final dimension is(3×4), or three rows with four columns.
+We cannot perform the operation of multiplying B by A since the number of rows in matrix B is not the same as the number of columns in matrix A. To check that AB doesn’t equal BA, the next slide image illustrates the process of getting the Matrix BA.

 This is the next post- Solved problem for matrix operations.